Saturday, June 15, 2024

 SPANISH FILM FESTIVAL IN AUSTRALIA 2015

-THE PLOT: Rafa has never left his native Seville, Andalusia (Southern Spain).
-He meets Amaia from the Basque country who is visiting Seville with her girlfriends.
-Against his friends' advice Rafa follows Amaia to Euskadi which is in the North of Spain.
-A series of misunderstandings force Rafa to impersonate a full-blooded Basque with eight surnames (to prove to Amaia's father that he is a genuine basque), and he gets more and more entangled in that character in order to get the love of Amaia.
-(From Wikipedia, adapted).
+It turns out that Amaia leaves Sevilla but left her handbag at Rafa's place.
+Against his friends' advice Rafa wants to return it to Amaia and travel to Euskadi, in the North of Spain.
+When he arrives, a series of misunderstandings force Rafa to impersonate being a full-blooded Basque who has eight surnames (to prove to Amaia's father that he is a genuine basque); he imitates the accent of the Basques but this is not great help and he gets more and more entangled in his fake character in order to have the love of Amaia and take her with him back to Seville.

 CULTURAL STEREOTYPES